SCCTA Director, Dr. Lane J. Harris

-For the ninth year, Furman University will hold a residential SCCTA graduate seminar on its campus in Greenville, SC from June 14-19, 2015.
+For the eleventh year, Furman University will hold a residential SCCTA graduate seminar on its campus in Greenville, SC from June 18-23, 2017.

 Teachers who had completed an SCCTA seminar were eligible for subsidized 8-10 day study tours to Asia in the summers of 2005, 2008, 2010, 2011, 2012, 2013, 2014, 2015, 2016.
 Future such study tours are under consideration.

 ADDITIONAL ACTIVITIES FOR THE 2016-17 ACADEMIC YEAR!!!

 SCCTA will be offering several Road Shows, special workshops hosted in different parts of the state.
 The events are free and include lunch, but registration is required.
 The Road Shows are in the planning stage, so stay tuned for upcoming details.
 For more information or to host a Road Show, please contact, contact Dr. Lane J. Harris.